zoushipeng/goahead/doc/paks/exp-canon/README.md

 Expansive plugin to canonicalize index pages.

-Provides the 'canon' service which creates canonical links for index pages to assist search engines.
+Provides the 'canon' service which creates canonical links for index pages to assist search engines by defining the "canonical" preferred link for an index page.

     &lt;link href="//" rel="canonical"&gt;